Waynoka, Oklahoma: Transportation Center

 The Santa Fe Railway made the city a major railroad center when it built Oklahoma's largest rail yard in Waynoka.
 Ultimately employing a thousand machinists, boilermakers, sheet metal mechanics, fire builders, car men, switchmen, and engineers, it operated twenty-four hours a day.
 One of the nation's largest ice plants was built to supply ice for refrigerator cars hauling perishables on Santa Fe's main line from Chicago to Los Angeles.
 In addition, a roundhouse, maintenance and repair shops, a reading room, a depot, and a Harvey House were built by the railroad.
 Although the railroad eventually moved its maintenance operations from Waynoka, it continued train crew changes there until 1986.
 At the turn of the twenty-first century, between fifty and one hundred trains still passed daily through Waynoka on Oklahoma's fastest and busiest rail line.

 Waynoka was also the starting point of the Buffalo and Northwestern Railroad, a 52-mile line linking to Buffalo, Oklahoma, the Harper County seat.
 The line was finished in 1920, and acquired by the Santa Fe the same year.
 However, the Santa Fe abandoned the line in 1982.

-The predecessor company of TWA, Transcontinental Air Transport, known as "TAT", built Oklahoma's first transcontinental airport in 1929 in Waynoka, at a site five miles northeast of town selected by Charles Lindbergh himself.
+The predecessor company of TWA, Transcontinental Air Transport, known as "TAT", built Oklahoma's first airport for Transcontinental in 1929 in Waynoka, at a site five miles northeast of town selected by Charles Lindbergh himself.
 TAT offered passengers coast-to-coast travel in forty-eight hours, and Waynoka was an important stop on the pioneering route.
 For the service, TAT utilized not only its own Ford Trimotor aircraft, but also Pullman sleeper cars of the Pennsylvania Railroad and the Santa Fe Railroad for the two overnight segments of the long trip.
 It was at Waynoka that passengers would transfer from the TAT airplane to the Santa Fe train (going westbound), or conversely, from the Santa Fe train to the TAT plane (heading eastbound).
 Both Lindbergh and Amelia Earhart, as officers in the company, reportedly became familiar faces in town.
 After losing $2.7 million in its first eighteen months of operation, TAT in October 1930 merged with Western Air Express to become Transcontinental and Western Airlines, which announced a new route from Kansas City, Kansas, by way of Tulsa, Oklahoma.
 This ended operations at Waynoka.

 Waynoka is linked by US Route 281.

 The current Waynoka Municipal Airport (FAA Identifier: 1K5) is one mile southeast of town, and features a paved 3532’ x 60’ runway.